 Modern Patient Engagement: The New Rules Healthcare Marketers Can Use to Build Trust

 There was a time, not so long ago, when healthcare marketing meant making sure your hospital had a good billboard and your practice showed up on Google Maps.
 But those days are over.
-Today, healthcare decisions are shaped less by proximity and more by trust, experience, and emotional connection.
-Today’s patients aren’t just looking for care, they’re looking for care they can believe in.
-And that has changed everything.
+Today, healthcare decisions are shaped by trust and emotional connection as much as location.
+Patients want care they can believe in, and that shift has changed what healthcare marketers need to prioritize.

 Post-Pandemic Patients Are Different Now